 If you tend to stream music on the go, especially if you travel a lot, you might find you need a reasonable amount of data on your phone plan.
 While music streaming doesn’t use as much mobile data as video streaming, it does depend on the audio quality.
 Let’s take a look at some phone plans that have plenty of data packed in so you can stream your favourite songs to your heart’s content.

 The following table shows a selection of SIM-only prepaid plans with a minimum of 40GB data on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
-Use our comparison tool to see plans from a range of other providers.
+Use our tool for simple mobile phone plan comparison to easily compare plans from a range of providers.
 This is a selection of products with links to a referral partner.

 Spotify is perhaps the biggest player in the music streaming space (although Apple Music has recently been giving the Swedish streaming giant a run for its money).
 One of the platform’s biggest charms is the way it has put considerable effort into personalising your music listening experience (and even your pet’s), from compiling daily mixes based on your most played songs, to providing a variety of playlists catering to a wide range of genres and occasions.
 You can also create custom editable playlists, which can also be customised by other contributors such as friends.